Physical education: Singapore

 A Biennial compulsory fitness exam, NAPFA, is conducted in every school to assess pupils' physical fitness in Singapore.
 This includes a series of fitness tests.
 Students are graded by a system of gold, silver, bronze, or as a fail.
 NAPFA for pre-enlistees serves as an indicator for an additional two months in the country's compulsory national service training if they attain bronze or fail.

 Europe

 Some countries include martial arts training in school as part of physical education class.
 These Filipino children are practicing karate.

 Ireland

 In Ireland, one is expected to do two semesters worth of 80-minute PE classes.
 This also includes showering and changing times.
 So, on average, classes are composed of 60–65 minutes of activity.

 Poland

 In Poland, pupils are expected to do at least three hours of PE a week during primary and secondary education.
-Universities must also organise at least 60 hours of physical education classes in undergraduate courses.
+Universities must also organize at least 60 hours of physical education classes in undergraduate courses.